RN to Bachelor of Science in Nursing

 Can I transfer credit from another school?

 The RN-BSN online program’s admission requirements include an associate degree or a diploma in nursing.
 You must submit transcripts from all undergraduate institutions you attended.
 Upon review, some or all credit may be applied to your degree program.
 You can also find transfer equivalency resources online at: louisville.edu/admissions/apply/transfer.

 How does the portfolio course, and the $11,250 in tuition savings, work?

 Are there any clinicals for the RN-BSN?

-Students enrolled in the RN-BSN online program will complete a community project, which can be completed at a location of choice and will fulfill the clinical requirement.
-This is typically a much less a rigorous clinical component than students completed in their previous nursing programs.
+Students enrolled in the RN-BSN online program will complete a community leadership practicum; which can be completed at a location of choice in your local area.

 What do students pay for?